-When comparing GIMP vs Paint Shop Pro, the Slant community recommends GIMP for most people.
-In the question“What are the best pixel art / sprite editors?”
-GIMP is ranked 5th while Paint Shop Pro is ranked 23rd.
+When comparing GIMP vs Paintshop Pro, the Slant community recommends GIMP for most people.
+In the question“What is the best photo editing software?”
+GIMP is ranked 2nd while Paintshop Pro is ranked 23rd.
 The most important reason people chose GIMP is:

 GIMP is completely free and open source, meaning you can use GIMP and all of its features without spending a penny.
 This makes it an excellent case for artists or designers who may not have the budget to spend over 700 USD on Photoshop.
 It is also available for free on Windows, Mac OS and Linux.
 It's licensed under GPL with source code available [here](http://www.gimp.org/source/).